pantelisbart/RFM-Analysis/README.md

 More specifically,

-Recency is the variable which shows when was the last time a customer bought something.
+* Recency is the variable which shows when was the last time a customer bought something.

-Frequency is how often a customer purchase something.
+* Frequency is how often a customer purchase something.

-Monetary is the money he spends.
+* Monetary is the money he spent.